apache/ozone/hadoop-hdds/docs/content/security/SecuringTDE.md

 Note: An encrypted bucket cannot be created via S3 APIs.
 It must be done using Ozone shell commands as shown above.
 After creating an encrypted bucket, all the keys added to this bucket using s3g will be encrypted.

-In non-secure mode, the user running the S3Gateway is the proxy user, while in secure mode the user in Kerberos keytab is the proxy user.
+In non-secure mode, the user running the S3Gateway daemon process is the proxy user, while in secure mode the user in Kerberos keytab is the proxy user.
 S3Gateway proxy's all the users accessing the encrypted buckets to decrypt the key.
 For this purpose on security enabled cluster, during S3Gateway server startup